-- Base fee: $425
+- Base fee: $415 per team

 - Minimum fee: $0

-IMPORTANT: This fee assumes that payment is postmarked (or a purchase order is supplied) no later than Friday, March 23.
+Important: This fee assumes that payment is postmarked (or a purchase order is supplied) no later than Friday, March 23.
 Teams paying after this date, including at the tournament itself, will be charged an additional $20.

 In addition, as of Friday, March 9, invitation acceptances will be considered final.
 Should a team cancel on or after March 10, but before March 23, it will still be liable for 50% of the base registration fee.
 Teams that cancel on or after March 23 (including tournament no-shows) will be liable for the entire base registration fee.

 Staff member discounts are only automatically available to teams who notify NAQT on or before March 9 that they will be bringing a staff member.
 Teams indicating an interest after that date may be extended the discount at NAQT’s discretion.
 Teams are responsible for the travel and housing costs of staff members for which they receive discounts.
 In addition, after March 9 commitments to bring staff members will be considered final.
 Teams who promise to bring a staff member, but who cancel that staff member on or after March 10, will be charged a $50 penalty (in addition to forfeiting the discount).

 Discounts are only available for dedicated staff members; a team may not claim a single staff-member discount by having one team member keep score for the morning rounds and a different team member keep score for the afternoon rounds.
 Note that team-provided staff members will not, in general, keep score for their own team.